Thai virus surge prompts concern over ICUs, vaccine supply | Health

 - Thailand

-Health authorities in Thailand reported 6,087 new COVID-19 cases on Friday, setting a record for a second straight day, as concerns mounted over shortages of treatment facilities and vaccine supplies.
+Health authorities in Thailand reported over 6,200 new COVID-19 cases on Saturday, setting a record for a third straight day, as concerns mounted over shortages of treatment facilities and vaccine supplies.

-Around 90% of Thailand's 270,921 reported coronavirus cases and 95% of the deaths have been recorded during a surge that began in early April.
+Around 90 per cent of Thailand's over 271,000 reported coronavirus cases and 95 per cent of the deaths have been recorded during a surge that began in early April.
 There were 992 deaths in June, more than 15 times Thailand's total for all of 2020.

 The number of patients in ICUs and on ventilators has risen nationwide over the past two weeks.
-The government's Center for COVID-19 Situation Administration said 39% of the new cases reported Friday were in Bangkok, 25% in neighbouring provinces and 36% in the other 71 provinces.
+The government's Centre for COVID-19 Situation Administration said 39 per cent of the new cases reported were in Bangkok, 25 per cent in neighbouring provinces and 36 per cent in the other 71 provinces.
 Center deputy spokesperson Apisamai Srirangsan said Bangkok authorities must urgently set up isolation stations to separate infected people in their local communities and add beds for treatment of serious cases.

 Critics since the beginning of the year have charged that the government of Prime Minister Prayuth Chan-ocha has failed to secure timely and adequate vaccine supplies, and efforts to obtain more have proceeded slowly.